nxtgm/nxtgm/docs/examples/python_examples/plot_hello_world.rst

 This example introduces the basic usage of nxtgm.

 ..
-GENERATED FROM PYTHON SOURCE LINES 7-10
+GENERATED FROM PYTHON SOURCE LINES 7-13

 .. code-block:: default

+    from __future__ import annotations

+    import numpy as np
     import nxtgm